The villages of Provence

 The identity of Provence shaped in stone

-When you think of lavender, singing cicadas, and lovely typical products that define Provence, don’t forget the charming villages that are interspersed throughout the area.
+When you think of lavender, the sound of the cicadas, and lovely typical products that define Provence, don’t forget the charming villages that are scattered throughout the area.
 Here are our recommendations for some of our favourite Provence villages!

 A listed heritage